-Located at the border between Queensland and New South Wales, Point Danger is home to the Captain Cook Memorial, a large lighthouse, and also a short coastal walking track that commemorates ships and lives lost during WWII.
+Situated at the border between Queensland and New South Wales, Point Danger is home to the Captain Cook Memorial, a large lighthouse, in addition to a short coastal walking track that commemorates ships and lives lost during WWII.

 Spend a half day in Point Danger and learn more about Australia’s history, while enjoying some of the best ocean views on the east coast.